oblinger/HookAnchor/config/README.md

 ## Installation

-1. Install HookAnchor from the DMG distribution
+1. Install Hook Anchor from the DMG distribution
 2. The installer will create `~/.config/hookanchor/` with these defaults
 3. Customize the configuration files for your workflow